avsavani/HubermanGPT/README.md

 There is a 200ms delay between each request to avoid rate limiting.

-This process will take 20-30 minutes.
+This process will take 2 houra.

 ### App